 Mentoring is provided at every level of the Firm, but it is particularly important for summer associates.

-Each summer associate is assigned two partner mentors and one associate mentor, each of whom will provide regular guidance throughout the summer associate’s time at the Firm.
-The pairings may be based on a common background or interest, or a special connection made during the interview process.
+Each summer associate is assigned two partner mentors and two associate mentors, each of whom will provide regular guidance throughout the summer associate’s time at the Firm.
+The pairings may be based on a school tie, common background or interest, or a special connection made during the interview process.
 Partner mentors are not only available to talk and advise, but also often work directly with their mentees.

 More than anything, it’s the give-and-take of daily work that affords the most rewarding mentoring opportunities.
 All Simpson Thacher lawyers assume a responsibility to engage our summer associates and thus contribute to an invaluable learning experience.
 Both socially and professionally, we seek to build a dynamic mix of lawyers across our practices.

 We also seek input from our summer associates on ways to improve the quality of the summer experience.
-Our partners and associates pride themselves on maintaining an open door.
+Our partners and associates pride themselves on maintaining an open door policy.